 What is an External Door?

-The barriers between your home and the outside world, external doors provide security as well as privacy and as such, their practical — just as much as their aesthetic — attributes need to be thought through.
+An external door is quite simply a door which goes on the outside of a house.
+As the barriers between your home and the outside world, external doors provide privacy and a sense of security and, as such, their practical — just as much as their aesthetic — attributes need to be thought through.

 What is the Best Material for an External Door?

 The most popular material for external doors, timber can be the cheapest to buy off-the-shelf but are also prone to twisting and warping over time.

 - Hardwood doors are just as likely as softwood doors to move, but a reasonable compromise for those who want something better is to choose hemlock, a durable North American softwood particularly well suited to doors

 - Capable of outperforming hardwoods, Accoya heated timber, a process developed in Holland, and is usually finger-jointed which makes it more suitable for painting than staining

 - Laminated or stabilised timbers (usually oak), which consists of small sections glued together, are also available.

 How Much is a Wooden Exterior Door?

 As with most house fixtures, cost of an external door is, in the majority, dependent on the spec and quality desired.
 Solid timber doors can cost between £300 and £500, but some bespoke or high quality examples can reach up to £1,400+.